cf-control/cf-control/README.md

 ```
   create          Create a new app, service or add a new space developer.
   get             Get the current configuration of your cf instance.
+  diff            Print the differences between the given yaml file and the configuration of your cf instance.
 ```

 ##### create [SUBCOMMAND]